HamidMushtaq/SparkGA1/README.md

 6. In SparkGA's main folder, you must have the main program ```sparkga1_2.11-1.0.jar``` in a folder named ```program```.

 7. The chunker program ```chunker_2.11-1.0.jar``` should be in the folder ```chunker``` inside the SparkGA's main folder.
 If you want to make chunkers separately (not on the fly), you must use the the python script ```runChunker.py``` in SparkGA's main folder.
 In either case, you also need a separate xml configuration file for the chunker program.
-Each tag for such xml file is explained in Section **Configuration files**.
+Each tag for such xml file is explained in Section **Configuration file for the chunker utility**.

 8. If you are using the downloader utility (More on the downloader utility later in the text), you must have the downloader program ```filesdownloader_2.11-1.0.jar``` in the folder ```filesDownloader```.
 To run the downloader utility, you must use the python script ```runDownloader.py``` in SparkGA's main folder.
-Like SparkGA's main program and the chunker utility, the downloader utility requires an input xml file, which is explained in Section **Configuration files**.
+Like SparkGA's main program and the chunker utility, the downloader utility requires an input xml file, which is explained in Section **Configuration file for the downloader utility**.

 ## Putting reference and index files on each node of the cluster
-// To be added
+This can be done in three different ways, as listed below.

+1. The first obvious way is to manually place these files in some local directory of each node.
+2. Another way is to give the value `./` to the `sfFolder` field of SparkGA's configuration file.
+Giving this value means that these files should be in an executor's current directory.
+Therefore SparkGA will itself download them from the HDFS.
+3. The third way is to use the filesDownloader utility, which will copy these files on each node.
+The filesDownloader utility takes an xml file as input (Please see Section **Configuration file for the downloader utility** for more details) and can be run using the **runDownloader.py** python script.
+This script takes at least two parameters.
+The first parameter is the path of the xml file, while the second parameter is the mode.
+The mode can be one of the following.
+Note that for some modes (For example, **cp**) a third parameter is required.
+	* **cpAll**: Copy all the reference and index files to the local directory (sfFolder) of all nodes
+	* **cp**: Copy a file (name of file is given as the third parameter) from the input hdfs folder to the local directory (sfFolder) of all nodes
+	* **rmAll**: Remove all files from the local directory (sfFolder) of all nodes
+	* **rmExt**: Remove files of a certain extension (extension is given as the third parameter) from the local directory directory (sfFolder) of all nodes
+	* **rm:** Remove a file (name of file is given as the third parameter) from the local directory (sfFolder) of all nodes
+	* **ls**: Display files in the local directory (sfFolder) of all nodes

 ## Configuration files

 ### Configuration file for SparkGA
 1. **mode** - The mode of running.
 Its value could be `local`, `yarn-client` or `yarn-cluster` (we will collectively call `yarn-client` and `yarn-cluster`, cluster modes from now on).
-2. **refPath** - The path of the fasta file.
-All the accompanying files, such as \*.fasta.bwt, \*.dict and \*.fasta.pac etc. should be in the same folder as the fasta file.
-The names of those files would be infered from the fasta file.
+2. **refPath** - The path of the FASTA file.
+All the accompanying files, such as \*.fasta.bwt, \*.dict and \*.fasta.pac etc. should be in the same folder as the FASTA file.
+The names of those files would be infered from the FASTA file.
 For local mode, these files should be in some local directory, while for cluster modes, they should be in an HDFS directory.
 Note that if you have already downloaded these files to each node, then only giving the name of the fasta file would suffice.
 This rule also applies for ```snpPath``` and ```indelPath```.
 3. **snpPath** - The path to the snp vcf file used for known sites in base recalibration.
 4. **indelPath** - The path to the indel vcf file used for known indels in indel realignment.
 If you want the indel realigner to not use any known indels, you can leave this field empty, or even ommit this tag altogehter.
 5. **exomePath** - The path of the bed or intervals file for exome sequencing.
-For local mode, this should be a local path, while for cluster modes and HDFS path.
+For local mode, this should be a local path, while for cluster modes an HDFS path.
 Note that in cluster modes, this file is read directly from the HDFS.
 Therefore, this file must be present in the HDFS for cluster modes.
 6. **inputFolder** - The folder that contains the input chunks.
 For local mode, this would be a local directory, while for cluster modes, an HDFS directory.
-If you specify `chunkerConfigFilePath` and `chunkerGroupSize` (See tags at number 38 and 39), the chunker utility would create this folder and upload chunks on the fly.
+If you specify `chunkerConfigFilePath` and `chunkerGroupSize` (See tags at number 37 and 38), the chunker utility would create this folder and upload chunks on the fly.
 7. **outputFolder** - The output folder that will contain the final output vcf file namely `sparkCombined.vcf`.
 Moreover, this folder would also contain the log folder with log files, the purpose of which is to let  user to check the progression of the program.
 8. **toolsFolder** - This folder contains all the tools for executing the GATK pipeline, such as bwa, Markduplicates.jar and GenomeAnalysiTK.jar etc. This folder would always be in a local directory, regardless of the mode.
 For cluster modes, the python script `runPart.py` would send the programs to each executor, using `--files` when executing `spark-submit`.
 9. **tmpFolder** - This folder is the one used for storing temporary files.
 This folder would be in a local directory.
 For cluster modes, this folder would be present on each node.
 10. **sfFolder** - This is the folder, where all the reference and index files are stored.
 This folder would be in a local directory.
 For cluster modes, this folder would be present on each node.
+If `./` is used, SparkGA would download the reference files to `./`, which is executor's current directory.
+This means that those files would also get deleted at the end of execution.
+To permanently place these files on the local directories of nodes, either use the filesDownloader utility or manually copy them to each node.
 11. **rgString** - The read group string given to the bwa program
 12. **extraBWAParams** - Any extra parameters given to the bwa program besides the read group string, input files, reference fasta file name and number of threads.
 For example, for paired-ended reads, you must put `-p`, as the chunker utility would always create interleaved chunks for paired-ended FASTQ files.
 13. **gatkOpts** - Any additional parameters given when running jar files.
 For example, `-XX:+AggressiveOpts`.